Johncci/summer-soccer-camp/README.md

   * Using alt attribute with images on the site.
 There are two exceptions to the use of alt attributes.
 The first is the main image on the home page which has a text circle inserted to assist screen readers and the background image on the sign up page which is there for background decorative purposes.

-  * Ensuring sufficent colour contrast throughout the site
+  * Ensuring sufficent colour contrast throughout the site.

   * Adding text to the social media elements on the footer to assist screen readers.
 <br>